Brute-force attack: Countermeasures

 In case of an offline attack where the attacker has gained access to the encrypted material, one can try key combinations without the risk of discovery or interference.
 In case of online attacks, database and directory administrators can deploy countermeasures such as limiting the number of attempts that a password can be tried, introducing time delays between successive attempts, increasing the answer's complexity (e.g., requiring a CAPTCHA answer or employing multi-factor authentication), and/or locking accounts out after unsuccessful login attempts.
 Website administrators may prevent a particular IP address from trying more than a predetermined number of password attempts against any account on the site.
+Additionally, the MITRE D3FEND framework provides structured recommendations for defending against brute-force attacks by implementing strategies such as network traffic filtering, deploying decoy credentials, and invalidating authentication caches.

 Reverse brute-force attack

-In a reverse brute-force attack, a single (usually common) password is tested against multiple usernames or encrypted files.
+In a reverse brute-force attack (also called password spraying), a single (usually common) password is tested against multiple usernames or encrypted files.
 The process may be repeated for a select few passwords.
 In such a strategy, the attacker is not targeting a specific user.